 As the leader of the Yugoslav Partisan resistance to the Nazis and their puppet state regime in Croatia, Tito stayed on the island in 1944 and one of the major tourist attractions nowadays is Tito’s cave.

 After taking over as ruler of Yugoslavia at the end of WWII, Tito didn’t forget about Vis, in fact it became a military island.
 Travel was restricted and the only way you could go to Vis was if you lived there or were in the military.
-Besides many fortified gun placements the island also has a warship tunnel.
+Besides many fortified gun placements the island also has a submarine tunnel.
 The tunnel is open to the public but bear in mind you’ll be scrambling down a hillside very much at your own risk to get to it.
 Take our Top Secret Military Tour to see this and various other military installations dotted around the island.

 There are hardly any hotels